-- The MMU recommends that all data necessary to perform the generator primary frequency response evaluation be saved by PJM so that the test can be replicated.
+- The MMU recommends that all data necessary to perform the regulation market three pivotal supplier test be saved by PJM so that the test can be replicated.
 (Priority: Medium.
+First reported 2016.
+Status: Not adopted.) - The MMU recommends that all data necessary to perform the generator primary frequency response evaluation be saved by PJM so that the test can be replicated.
+(Priority: Medium.
 First reported 2023.
 Status: Not adopted.) - The MMU recommends that the total regulation (TReg) signal sent on a fleet wide basis be eliminated and replaced with individual regulation signals for each unit.
 (Priority: Low.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the regulation market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.
-FERC rejected.38)
+FERC rejected.39)